 Eligible studies will be stratified by randomisation status into a) those that are randomised controlled trials, published and unpublished and b) non-randomised controlled trials.
 N-of-1 trials and pre-post observational studies will be excluded as there is no control group.
 We will only use the first arm of crossover trials to minimise the biases of a carryover effect.
-Where there are multiple publications of the same study, we will include the publication that reports the main hypotheses but if necessary extract data from other publications, such as intervention protocols.
+Where there are multiple publications of the same study, we will include the publication which reported the primary outcome of interest (HbA1c), but if necessary extract data from other publications, such as intervention protocols.
 This will be important when searching for economic analyses.